 rights and providing them with care and assistance.
 It seeks to address legitimate concerns of

-communities about migration and the demographic, economic, social and environmental changes their societies are undergoing.
-It strives to create conducive conditions that enable all migrants to enrich our societies through their human, economic and social capacities, and thus facilitate their contributions to sustainable development at the global level.
+communities, while recognizing that societies are undergoing demographic, economic, social and environmental changes at different scales that may have implications for and result from migration.
+It strives to create conducive conditions that enable all migrants to enrich our societies through their human, economic and social capacities, and thus facilitate their contributions to sustainable development at the local, national, regional and global levels.

 Unity of Purpose

-This Global Compact recognizes that migration works for all when it
+This Global Compact recognizes that safe, orderly and regular migration works for all when it

-takes place in a wellinformed, planned and consensual manner.
-We must make it possible for people to remain in their own countries in safety and dignity .
+takes place in a well-informed, planned and consensual manner.
+Migration should never be an

+act of desperation.
+When it is, we must cooperate to respond to the needs of migrants in

+situations of vulnerability, and address the respective challenges.
+We must work together to create conditions that allow communities and individuals to live in safety and dignity in their own countries.
 We must save lives and keep migrants out of harm’s way.
-We must empower migrants to become full members of our societies, highlight theircontributions, and
+We must empower migrants to become full members of our societies, highlight their positive contributions, and

 promote inclusion and social cohesion.
 We must generate greater predictability and certainty